PUBLISHED BY Joshua Clare-Flagg ON 2 Oct, 2017.

 I’m always happy to see custom rotors, and the Filippo Loreti offering is pretty good.
 A gold plated rotor with their logo engraved on the top, alongside some other specs too.

 There’s no doubt about it, Filippo Loreti know what they’re doing when it comes to marketing.
-I think they’re exaggerating a bit when they say the Venice is the same quality as a +£1000 timepiece (it would need to be Swiss Made, have a better movement and better AR coating on the crystal for that to be true for me), but I definitely can say that it’s an extremely splendid watch for the money.
+As it would be for anyone stating this: it’s a bit of a bold claim when they say the Venice is the same quality as a +£1000 timepiece (that would be a matter of opinion), but I definitely can say that it’s an extremely splendid watch for the money.

 The colour scheme of blue and rose gold is a gorgeous tried and tested concoction; glamorous and luxurious.
 It’s a timepiece that catches the eye, and I’ve received comments every time I’ve worn it.
 The build quality is flawless, the design classy.